krolique/project_euler/docs/algorithms/binary-search.rst

 to terminate the procedure by returning [Step 6] 4 as the index at which the value exists.

-Example #2 where the value if in the end the array
+Example #2 where the target at the end the array

 Initial parameters::